johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md

 ## Adding an Azure Function to our Azure Static Web App

 The first thing we need to do is add an Azure Function to our Azure Static Web App.
 All Static Web Apps can be backed by an Azure Function App.
-[We can create a simple JavaScript Azure Function following this guide](https://learn.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=react#create-the-api).
+[We can create a simple JavaScript HttpTrigger Azure Function following this guide](https://learn.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=react#create-the-api).
+I used JavScript as it seemed like the simplest option.
+If we wanted a different language we could use one.

 We're going to name the single function `fallback`, so it will be served up at `/api/fallback`.
 The code of the function is: